 In the end, though, the best flosser is the one that you use.
 When you are making your decision, consider which brand will fit best with the routine you have, or best enable the routine you want to create.

 Are water flossers better than string floss?

 Water flossers are effective in removing plaque and debris from between teeth, but by and large dentists still place their trust in traditional flossing.
 This is because string floss is a tried and true method that has been around for centuries.
 However, for some people an oral irrigator will be better because it is softer on their sensitive gums, is easier to use with dental work, or just makes it easier to maintain a routine.

 What is the difference between airfloss and a water flosser?

 The concept of the two devices is the same: using pressurized fluid to dislodge debris and remove plaque between teeth.
-The main difference is that while most water flossers use a continuous jet of water, Airfloss has a button which activated a short, powerful burst of air with a tiny amount of water.
+Most water flossers use a continuous jet of water.
+Airfloss has a button which activated a short, powerful burst of air with a tiny amount of water.
 This leads to more control and less of a need to spit while flossing.

 Is it OK to use Waterpik twice a day?

 Yes.
 Dentists recommend that you floss once per day, but if you want to do it twice a day or even after every meal that is perfectly fine.
 If you use string floss you should be careful not to be too aggressive, but water flossers like Waterpik are more gentle on gums.
 Flossing twice, or even three times a day, shouldn't pose a problem.